floydhub/floyd-docs/docs/commands/clone.md

 This command is a great way to get started on floyd by starting from an existing project.

+This command can take a [shortened job name](../guides/shortnames).

 ### Example
 ```bash
 $ floyd clone floydhub/projects/deep-photo-styletransfer/4